dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 * allow for expanding and optional configuration fragments without breaking backwards compatibility

-To enable automatic detection of a hyperlaunch configuration, the LCM must be the first MB2 module in the MB2 module chain.
-The LCM is implemented using the Device Tree as defined in the hyperlaunch Device Tree design document.
+To enable automatic detection of a Hyperlaunch configuration, the LCM must be the first MB2 module in the MB2 module chain.
+The LCM is implemented using the Device Tree as defined in the Hyperlaunch Device Tree design document.
 With the LCM implemented in Device Tree, it has a magic number that enables the hypervisor to detect its presence when used in a Multiboot2 module chain.
-The hypervisor can confirm that it is a proper LCM Device Tree by checking for a compliant hyperlaunch Device Tree.
-The hyperlaunch Device Tree nodes are designed to allow,
+The hypervisor can confirm that it is a proper LCM Device Tree by checking for a compliant Hyperlaunch Device Tree.
+The Hyperlaunch Device Tree nodes are designed to allow,

 * for the hypervisor to parse only those entries it understands,